drewbarontini/gificiency/README.md

 If you so choose, you can change the design/functionality by compiling the Sass/CoffeeScript files in the `src` directory of each of the `assets/stylesheets`, `assets/javascripts` directories, respectively.
 You can use something like [CodeKit](http://incident57.com/codekit/) to compile your files.
-If you do this, there's a `codekit-config.json` file in the root of the directory that will use the same settings.
+If you do this, there's a `codekit.config` file in the root of the directory that will use the same settings.
 Once you're done, upload the compiled CSS/JS files to their correct locations.

 ## Alfred Search